danieltudares/cvp_evpn_vxlan_demo/README.md

 - Any device Mac/Win/Linux or VM with network reachability to the CloudVision server and EOS management interfaces.

 ### *DHCP Server:*
 - Any DHCP server that can provide IP reservation based on MAC address.
 The DHCP server needs to be located on the same management network as the vEOS devices for the ZTP process.
-For this lab we will run ISC-DHCP inside de CloudVision server (This is only for lab purposes and not recommended for prod environments).
+For this lab we used ISC-DHCP inside de CloudVision server (This is only for lab purposes and not recommended for prod environments).

 ---

 ## **Environment Setup:**

-To run this lab, you can either clone this repo in your local environment and use ***/virtual_lab/EVE_NG/labs/EVPN_AA_Multihoming*** as your root folder or for a cleaner approach you can create a new folder in your local environment (or docker AVD container - see next section).
-If you choose the later, this is the folder structure and files that you will need to create and copy to your environment:
+To run this lab, either clone this repo in your local environment and use ***/virtual_lab/EVE_NG/labs/EVPN_AA_Multihoming*** as your root folder or for a cleaner approach, create a new folder in your local environment (or docker AVD container - see next section).
+If you choose the later, create the following folder structure on the root folder and copy the file content from this repo:

 ```
 |--EVPN_AA_Multihoming